 When it comes to cooking ribs, many people wonder if they can partially cook them and finish later.
 This is a common question, especially if you have limited time or want to prepare the ribs in advance.

-See also How to cook bibingka
+See also How long to cook pork fritter in air fryer

 The good news is that yes, you can partially cook ribs and finish them later.
 However, there are a few things to keep in mind to ensure that the ribs turn out delicious and safe to eat.